gve-sw/gve_devnet_fmc_generate_acl/README.md

-# GVE DevNet FMC Generate ACL from Block List
+# GVE DevNet FMC Generate ACL from Blocklist

-This script creates an FMC Network Group object from a Country IP Block List obtained from [countryipblocks.net](https://www.countryipblocks.net/acl.php).
+This script creates an FMC Network Group object from a Country IP Blocklist obtained from [countryipblocks.net](https://www.countryipblocks.net/acl.php).
 The Network Group object is then used to create or update a specified extended ACL.

 ## Contacts
 * Trevor Maco